GamalHisham/Projects/README.md

 ### Summary:

-Using SQL, Python, and Power BI, I pulled order status data from the database and created a dashboard to analyze Campaign performance
+Using SQL, Python, Power BI, and Excel, I pulled order status data from the database and created a dashboard to analyze Campaign performance

 ### Objective: